ministryofjustice/service_assessments/README.md

 # Project setup

 To install the app dependencies clone the repo then CD to the directory, then run the following if bundler is already installed.
-If iu need to install Bundler first.
+If you need to install Bundler, run Gem install Bundler first.

     bundle install